-A macular hole can be treated with vitrectomy surgery in our Blaine, Edina, Duluth, Minneapolis offices.
+We treat a macular hole with vitrectomy surgery in our Blaine, Edina, Duluth, Minneapolis offices.
 We also treat Macular Hole in our other office locations including: Oakdale, St Paul, and Plymouth.
-With current surgical techniques, most macular holes can be repaired with a success rate of about 95%.
+With current surgical techniques, we can repair most macular holes with a success rate of about 95%.
 There is no non-surgical treatment for a macular hole.

 Will I Need Anesthesia For Macular Hole Surgery?

 At VitreoRetinal Surgery in Minneapolis, our experienced physicians usually perform vitrectomy surgery on an outpatient basis under local anesthesia.

 The surgery consists of making very small incisions on the white part of the eye (the sclera).
 After the vitreous gel is removed, the surgeon peels a very thin membrane called the “internal limiting membrane” from the surface of the retina around the macular hole.
 A gas bubble is then placed in the vitreous cavity.
 Newer surgical techniques and instrumentation may allow the surgeon to perform the surgery in some cases through tiny “self-sealing” incisions that do not require sutures.
 Eye drops or ointment are used for several weeks after surgery to facilitate healing.
 The gas bubble will gradually go away over several weeks following surgery.